gnosischain/documentation/docs/specs/consensus/README.md

 ### Developers

-Gnosis Chain’s “Merge” will be near 1:1 to the Ethereum Merge in its impact on developers.
+Gnosis' “Merge” will be near 1:1 to the Ethereum Merge in its impact on developers.

 For a full understanding of the changes, please read “[How The Merge Impacts Ethereum’s Application Layer](https://blog.ethereum.org/2021/11/29/how-the-merge-impacts-app-layer/)”.